OpenChain-Project/Reference-Material/Education-For-Internal-Teams/Explainer_Sales_Marketing.md

 ## Background

-- Open source software is publicly available for anyone to use and incorporate into their products and services
+- Open source software is publicly available for anyone to use. modify and incorporate into their products and services
-- Open source software is still subject to licences, containing legal conditions; but
+- Open source software remains subject to licenses, containing legal conditions; but
 - Using open source software increases productivity; reduces time to market, increases code quality.
 It’s universal in the industry
-- Licence non-compliance is a risk
+- License non-compliance is a risk
-- A product can contain many thousands of open source components under a variety of licences, each of which can present a potential compliance risk
+- A product can contain many thousands of open source components under a variety of licenses, each of which can present a potential compliance risk
 - **Almost all** software developed, **including ours**, contains open source software